edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

     });
   }

-  trackById(index: number, book: Book) {
+  trackById(index: number, book: Book): string {
     return book.id;
   }
 }
 ```

-If this component is destroyed the Subscription keep alive.
+When this component is destroyed the Observable keeps running forever, consuming more resources each time the component is recreated.

-#### Subscription reference
+#### Referenced Subscription

 Here is the common memory safe approach using a Subscription reference.